survivejs/site/drafts/material-ui-interview.md

 </span>
 </p>

-I've been mastering Lego all my childhood but I have eventually ended up as a Software Engineer.
+I spent my childhood mastering LEGO but I ended up as a software engineer.

-I have started web development back in 2008, then graduated from one of the most prestigious and selective "grandes écoles" in France with a Master Degree in computer science.
+I started with web development back in 2008.
+I went on to graduate from one of the most prestigious and selective *grandes écoles* in France with a Master's Degree in computer science.

-I worked at Doctolib, the leading booking platform and management software provider for doctors in France.
+Some time later I worked at Doctolib, the leading booking platform and management software provider for doctors in France.

-Beside of coding, I love sport, swimming, running and from time to time climbing.
+Besides coding I love sports, swimming, running and from time to time climbing.
 I'm training to beat my 10k record next year.

 ## How would you describe *Material-UI* to someone who has never heard of it?

-[Material-UI](https://github.com/callemall/material-ui) provides pieces of interface usable in different contexts.
-That's our core mission, we are a UI library.
+[Material-UI](https://github.com/callemall/material-ui) provides user interface components which can be reused in different contexts.
+That's our core mission - we are a UI library.

-These pieces of interface are called **components**.
-You can find components in the React, Angular, Vue, Ember and Polymer ecosystem.
+The React, Angular, Vue, Ember and Polymer ecosystems all have the concept of components.
-We have chosen to focus on [React](https://facebook.github.io/react/) and the [Material Design Specification](https://material.io/guidelines/).
+We have chosen to implement the [Material Design Specification](https://material.io/guidelines/) in [React](https://facebook.github.io/react/) components.

 Let's say you want to display a beautiful button, all you need to do is the following (example for Material-UI v1):